Wood warbler

 The wood warbler (Phylloscopus sibilatrix) is a common and widespread leaf warbler which breeds throughout northern and temperate Europe, and just into the extreme west of Asian Russia in the southern Ural Mountains.

-This warbler is strongly migratory and the entire population winters in tropical Africa.
+It is strongly migratory and the entire population winters in tropical Africa.

-Name

-The genus name Phylloscopus is from Ancient Greek phullon, "leaf", and skopos, "seeker" (from skopeo, "to watch").
-The specific sibilatrix is Latin for "whistler".
+Taxonomy

+The wood warbler was described in 1792 by the German naturalist Johann Matthäus Bechstein under the binomial name Motacilla sibillatrix.
+He described the species in more detail in 1793 but spelled the binomial name as Motacilla sibilatrix.
+He specified the locality as the woods of Thuringia, now in Germany.
+The specific epithet is from Latin sibilatrix meaning a "female whistler".
+Some authorities ignore the 1792 publication and date the original description to 1793 with Motacilla sibilatrix as the protonym.
+The wood warbler is now one of 81 species placed in the leaf warbler genus Phylloscopus that was introduced in 1826 by the German zoologist Friedrich Boie.
+The species is monotypic: no subspecies are recognised.

 At the end of the nineteenth century the bird was also called "wood-wren".

 Habitat

 This is a bird of open but shady mature woodlands, such as beech and sessile oak, with some sparse ground cover for nesting.
 The dome-shaped nest is built near the ground in low shrub.
 Six or seven eggs are laid in May; there may be a second brood.
 Like most Old World warblers, this small passerine is insectivorous.

 The main nest predators of wood warblers breeding in the primeval habitat of Białowieża Forest, Poland, are mammals, especially medium-sized carnivores, which mostly predate nests at night using sound or olfaction.
 Therefore, nest survival declined with nest progression likely due to increased predator detection of older and louder chicks.